scijava/scijava-coding-style/README.md

 This Maven artifact contains Eclipse coding style settings, intended for use with `pom-scijava`.

+There is also a `preferences.epf` you can import into the Eclipse IDE via _File > Import_.

 ## Installation

 The parent POM of your project needs to be `pom-scijava` at version 28.0.0 or later.